 - Remain in their current home (prevent you from becoming homeless), or

 - Find somewhere else to live

 Are you homeless or threatened with Homelessness in 56 days?

 We will work with you to try to a find a housing solution that meets your needs and will also draw up and agree a Personalised Housing Plan which sets out what we will do to support you as well what you can do to support yourself.
 If you are homeless or threatened with homelessness, it is important that you contact us immediately.

-Web: You can self-refer and tell us about your housing problem and we will contact you to arrange an appointment.
-If you do not have access to the internet at home, you may wish to go to your local library and use the internet facilities available there or at Riverside House.
+Web: You can self-refer and tell us about your housing problem and we will contact you by telephone.
+If you do not have access to the internet at home, you may wish to go to your local library and use the internet facilities available there.

 Homeless after leaving hospital

 We provide advice for people who won't have anywhere to live after they're discharged from hospital You should tell the hospital nursing staff as soon as possible, so that they know that you will be homeless when you are discharged.
 They will ask the hospital discharge team to help if they can.

 The discharge team will refer you to the housing advice team at the council.
 They will assess your situation and you may be offered temporary accommodation while your application is assessed.

 We provide advice for people who won't have anywhere to live after they are released from prison.
 You should tell the prison staff you will have no-where to live and they will refer you to the housing advice team at the council.
 If you apply to Warwick District Council for housing assistance because you are homeless, we might not necessarily be legally obliged to provide you with accommodation.